Keetje Kuipers’ poems are daring, formally beautiful, and driven by rich imagery and startling ideas.

 Tracy K. Smith, U.S. Poet Laureate and Pulitzer Prize winner

-Keetje’s poems, essays, and short stories have appeared in over a hundred journals, including Narrative, Tin House, VQR, American Poetry Review, Orion, Kenyon Review, and The Believer.
-Her poems have also been featured as part of the Academy of American Poets’ Poem-a-Day series and read on NPR’s Writer’s Almanac.
+Keetje’s poems, essays, and short stories have appeared in over a hundred journals and magazines, including the New York Times Magazine, Narrative, Tin House, VQR, American Poetry Review, Orion, Kenyon Review, and The Believer.
+Her poems have also been featured as part of the Academy of American Poets’ Poem-a-Day series, and read on NPR’s Writer’s Almanac.

 Keetje has been a Wallace Stegner Fellow at Stanford University, the Katharine Bakeless Nason Fellow in Poetry at Bread Loaf, the Emerging Writer Lecturer at Gettysburg College, and the recipient of fellowships from the Lucas Artist Residency at Montalvo Arts Center, the Jentel Artist Residency Foundation, the Brush Creek Foundation for the Arts, and PEN Northwest’s Margery Davis Boyden Wilderness Writing Residency, among others.